 Normality turns out to be such a useful assumption that we need a diagnostic to check for normality that works better than looking at the histogram.
 Many of our diagnostics come in the form of plots that help us judge how well the data match our assumptions.

 To judge if a histogram of data is close to the ideal normal distribution—so that the data can be treated as a sample from a normal population—use a normal quantile plot.

+How to use it:

+If the histogram is close to the ideal normal shape, then all the points will lie between the two dashed lines on either side of the diagonal (BBS, pp. 18-19).